andrew/ultimate-awesome/README.md

 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.
 - [awesome-saml](https://github.com/taiyeoguns/awesome-saml) - List of most things SAML.
 - [awesome-steem](https://github.com/thilobillerbeck/awesome-steem) - A cureted list about these awesome smart media tokens.
+- [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
+- [awesome-gif](https://github.com/ycaihua/awesome-gif) - A curated list of awesome gif tools & scripts.
 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.